Skip to main content

 • Cohort selection logic.
 Recurr’s models propose; your role is sanity-check, not build.

 • Holdout maintenance.
-The matched IAP holdout is selected and managed by Recurr.
+The matched store-billing holdout is selected and managed by Recurr.

 • Wave reports.
 Auto-generated post-wave, ready for your gating sign-off.